Disappearance of Steven Koecher: December 10–12, 2009

 On December 10, 2009, Koecher apparently left St.George in the early morning hours and drove his Chevrolet Cavalier 300 mi north on Interstate 15 to Salt Lake City, where he bought some gas with a debit card.
 He then traveled west on Interstate 80 another 125 mi to West Wendover, Nevada, where he again pulled off the highway to refuel.
-After that he continued another 100 mi to the Ruby Valley ranch of the Neff family.
+After that, he continued another 100 mi to the Ruby Valley ranch of the Neff family.

-Koecher had previously dated Annemarie Neff and visited the ranch; he told her parents, who had not been expecting him, that he thought he would stop by to see her.
-She was not there, but the Neffs served Koecher lunch anyway.
+Koecher had previously dated Annemarie Neff and had visited the ranch in the past, and was hoping to see her again when he made an unannounced stop at the Neff home.
+She was not there, but the Neffs served Koecher lunch.
 He told them he was on his way to visit family in Sacramento, California, but was not certain whether he could continue in that direction due to bad weather.
-After two hours he left and decided to return to St.George the way he had come, stopping to buy gas again in Salt Lake City and Springville, followed by dinner at a Taco Time in Nephi.
-By the time Koecher returned home he had driven nearly 1100 mi.
+After two hours, he left and decided to return to St.George the way he had come, stopping to buy gas again in Salt Lake City and Springville, followed by dinner at a Taco Time in Nephi.
+By the time Koecher returned home, he had driven nearly 1100 mi.

-During the day Koecher talked with his mother on the phone.
+During the day, Koecher talked with his mother on the phone.
 The two discussed his plans for returning to the family's home in Bountiful for Christmas.
-Koecher's mother said he seemed upbeat about the upcoming holiday and his job prospects despite his financial difficulties.
+Koecher's mother said he seemed upbeat about the upcoming holiday and his job prospects, despite his financial difficulties.
 He did not tell her of his road trip that day.

-The next day, while handing out flyers for his employer, Koecher encountered two young girls who had inadvertently been locked out of their family's apartment.
-Learning of their plight, he tried to call their mother.
-When she did not answer, he looked for someone in the neighborhood who could take them in temporarily until someone arrived who could let them in.
-That same day, Koecher spoke with his ward's bishop, who also described Koecher's mood as positive.
-The bishop was also trying to help Koecher with his employment issues and had promised he would have a job available by the beginning of 2010.
+The next day, while handing out flyers for his employer, Koecher assisted two young girls who had accidentally been locked out of their home by helping find a nearby resident to care for the girls until their mother could be located.
+That same day, Koecher spoke with his ward's bishop, who also described Koecher's mood as positive and optimistic about the bishop's offer to help find a job.

 On December 12, Koecher embarked on another road trip.
 That morning his phone pinged a cell tower near Overton, Nevada, at the north end of Lake Mead.
-In the evening he bought gas and snacks at a convenience store in Mesquite, along I-15, just over the Arizona state line.
-Why Koecher went to Nevada that day is unknown; three hours after his Mesquite purchase, he purchased a baby's bib and cookies, believed to be Christmas gifts for his brother and his family, whose names he had drawn in the family's annual Christmas gift exchange, at a Kmart outside St.George.
+In the evening, he bought gas and snacks at a convenience store in Mesquite, along Interstate 15 near the Arizona state line.
+Why Koecher went to Nevada that day is unknown.
+Three hours after his Mesquite purchase, he visited a Kmart store outside St.George.
+He purchased a baby's bib and cookies, believed to be Christmas gifts for family members.